Values are the average, max, and min Carbon Intensity in gCO2/kWh for each day

 |#||Region||Forecast Carbon Intensity (gCO2/kWh)||Index|

 The demand and generation by fuel type (gas, coal, wind, nuclear, solar etc.) for each region is forecast several days ahead at 30-min temporal resolution using an ensemble of state-of-the-art supervised Machine Learning (ML) regression models.
-An advanced model ensembling technique is used to combine the ML models to generate a new optimised meta-model.
+An advanced model ensembling technique is used to blend the ML models to generate a new optimised meta-model.
 The forecasts are updated every 30 mins using a nowcasting technique to adjust the forecasts a short period ahead.

 A more detailed description of our methodology can be found below.